z-l-p/film-projector-retrofit/docs/index.md

 1. Use a small wire to bridge the R2 pads.

 1. Solder 9 wires (on the back of the board) for micro-controller connections.
-(See AS5047D-TS\_EK\_AB datasheet for full pinout info because the PCB markings are confusing):
+(See Encoder-Wiring-Chart.png):
 	- Top row: 3V3, CSn, CLK, MOSI, MISO, GND
 	- Bottom row: B, A, I/PWM